Unfortunately for businesses, workplace theft appears to be an increasingly common problem.

 You may also want to change certain systems to either expose the thief or at least prevent them from stealing anything further.
 This can include access to certain information, resetting passwords, or even out-of-hours building access.
 Implementing small changes that make the theft trickier can be enough to deter stealing in future and can even encourage the perpetrator to own up or get caught.

-There are a number of ways that HR can work to prevent stealing in the workplace, but looking for sudden changes in behavior can be the most noticeable.
+There are a number of ways that HR and business leaders can work to prevent stealing in the workplace, but looking for sudden changes in behavior can be the most noticeable.
 However, to do this to the organization's full ability, HR must work alongside the managerial team to identify any disruption to normal employee conduct.
 This may be working unusual hours, unwillingness to work with others or just a sudden change in character.

-Screen new hires
+1. Screen new hires

 You can also reduce your exposure to these issues by introducing rigorous screening methods during the recruitment process.
 Verifying references, finding out why job applicants left their last few roles and conducting criminal record checks can help you ensure you're taking on responsible, honest people.